freezy/node-pind/INSTALL.md

 2. Install Git
 --------------
-If you haven't already, install Git for Windows from [here](https://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git).
+If you haven't already, install [Git for Windows](https://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git).
 If you really want to live without Git, you can also download the zipball from GitHub instead of cloning in step 5 below.